Taxus cuspidata aka Japanese Yew

 Japanese Yew, Ichii, Rigid Branch Yew

-How to care for Japanese Yew
+How difficult is it to take care of Japanese Yew

 Japanese Yew is a low-maintenance plant that requires minimal attention, making it an excellent choice for beginners.